pdffiller/qless-php/README.md

 NOTE: The `master` branch will always contain the latest _unstable_ version.
 If you wish to check older versions or formal, tagged release, please switch to the relevant [release](https://github.com/pdffiller/qless-php/releases).

+The `adm` directory contains the configuration examples useful for system administrators.

 ## Usage